ansible/molecule/docs/getting-started.md

 1. Create a collection

-    !!! note

     One of the recommended ways to create a collection is to place it under the `collections/ansible_collections` directory.

     ```bash
       ansible-galaxy collection init foo.bar